stuart-knock/docs/UserGuide/UserGuide-UI_Connectivity.rst

     the given numeric value.

-Hit the `Run` button to perform the selected operation.
+Click on the `Apply weight change` button to perform the selected operation.

+By default the set includes all the available nodes in the connectivity matrix.
+You can create a smaller selection by clicking on the `Quick-select` button and editing the list of node names.

+.. |savetick| image:: icons/save_tick.jpg

-By default the set includes all the nodes.
-You can deselect the nodes from the node list.
-If you wish to save a particular selection, enter a new name and hit the Save Selection button.
+To save a particular selection, enter a new name and click on |savetick|.

     .. figure:: screenshots/connectivity3d_newselection.jpg
       :width: 90%